bcgov-nr/requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ---
-name: Request for BCGOV GitHub Organization Membership
+name: Request for BCGOV-NR GitHub Organization Membership
 about: To grant or remove access for a team member to BCGOV GitHub repositories.
 title: ''
 labels: github-membership